hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     If set to true, creates a “multi-select” table which renders checkboxes in table header and on table rows enabling bulk interaction.
 Use in conjunction with `onSelectionChange` on the `Table` and `selectionKey` on each `Table::Tr`.
   </C.Property>
   <C.Property @name="onSelectionChange" @type="function">
-    Use in conjunction with `isSelectable`.
-Use to pass a callback function to receive selection keys.
+    Use in conjunction with `isSelectable` to pass a callback function and receive selection keys.
 Must be used in conjunction with setting a `selectionKey` on each `Table::Tr`.
   </C.Property>
   <C.Property @name="selectAllAriaLabel" @type="string" @default="Select all">
     Use in conjunction with `isSelectable`.
 Pass a custom aria-label value to the header checkbox in a mult-select table such as for translated strings.